ajeetraina/dhi-sample-demos/promtail/guides/guides.md

   - Run as the root user
   - Include a shell and package manager
   - Are used to build or compile applications

+Promtail DHI images are only available as runtime-variant.

 ## Migrate to a Docker Hardened Image